Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

 1. Navigate to *app/backend/approaches/approach.py* file.
 You will notice that there are no comments for either of the modules, functions, or classes.

-1. Now select the entire file, right-click, and then select **Copilot** and **Start Inline Chat**.
+1. Now select the entire file, right-click, and then select **Copilot** and **Start in Editor**.
 Ask the GitHub Copilot to generate comments for the selected code.

    ![](../../media/backend-approach-chat.png)